-Business Risks Associated with the Impact of COVID-19
+Risks Associated with the Impact of COVID-19

-Beginning in the first quarter of 2020, the outbreak of the novel coronavirus (COVID-19) has resulted in extreme stress and disruption in the U.S. economy and financial markets, and has adversely impacted, and may continue to adversely impact, the Foundation's financial position and operating results.
-Due to the highly uncertain nature of these conditions, it is not possible to estimate the ultimate impacts at this time.
-The risks may have manifested in, and may continue to manifest in, the Foundation's financial statements in the areas of, among others: i) investments: increased risk of loss on the Foundation's investments due to default or deterioration in credit quality or value; ii) revenue: increased risk of reductions in various sources of the Foundation's revenue streams; and iii) program services: increased risk of the Foundation's inability to meet its program services funding objectives or commitments.
-The Foundation cannot predict what impact the COVID-19 pandemic will ultimately have on the U.S. economy, markets, or the Foundation's operations.
+Given the severity and global nature of the COVID-19 pandemic, the impact to the Foundation's business and its financial position and operating results has been, and may continue to be, significant.
+There continues to be significant uncertainty, and management continues to monitor the risks of the pandemic and to evaluate the potential future impacts on its business and financial statements.
+The risks and impact on the financial statements may manifest in the areas of, among others: i) investments: increased risk of loss on the Foundation's investments due to default or deterioration in credit quality or value; ii) revenue: increased risk of reductions in various sources of the Foundation's revenue streams; and iii) program services: increased risk of the Foundation's inability to meet its program services funding objectives or commitments.

-NOTE 7 - Employee Benefit Plan
+NOTE 8 - Employee Benefit Plan

 The Foundation adopted a SIMPLE IRA retirement program.
 The Foundation expects to make matching contributions of 1% to 3%, with a mandatory matching contribution of 3% to be made in at least one year of every three-year period.
-The Foundation made \$7,690 and \$11,361 in matching contributions under the SIMPLE IRA retirement program during the years ended December 31, 2020 and 2019, respectively.
+The Foundation made \$8,268 and \$7,690 in matching contributions under the SIMPLE IRA retirement program during the years ended December 31, 2021 and 2020, respectively.